alphagov/styleguides/css.md

 ## Bleeding edge features

-When using bleeding edge featues which require vendor prefixes use the [mixins in the frontend_toolkit][css3.scss].
+When using bleeding edge features which require vendor prefixes use the [mixins in the frontend_toolkit][css3.scss].

 [css3.scss]: https://github.com/alphagov/govuk_frontend_toolkit/blob/master/stylesheets/_css3.scss